mgowanlock/hybrid_k_nearest_neighbor_self_join/README.md

 For validation purposes, the program will output the sum of the distances between all points and their *k* nearest neighbors.
 As an example, the total unsquared distance for k=128 on the Gaia dataset is below.
 This can be used to ensure that your implementation is working correctly.

 [Verification] Total distance (without square root): 23999187.187628

+## Overview: Python Interface
+A Python interface has been provided that uses a shared library to access the C/CUDA code.

+To use the Python interface, edit the makefile with your settings and compile the shared library using the Makefile target as follows:
+$make make_python_shared_lib

+The settings that you will need to update are:
+* The desired data dimensionality and number of indexed dimensions.
+* The compute capability of your GPU.
+* Any changes to the params.h file (described above).
+It is unlikely that you will need to change any parameters, although one common change might be to use doubles instead of floats.

+After compiling the shared library, you can use the Python interface, where knnjoingpu.py is Python wrapper around the C/CUDA code, and KNNJoin_test_example.py shows an example of using the library.

+The interface returns the list of K nearest neighbors for each point in the dataset, and the distances to the neighbors.

+The interface is below:
+neighborTable, neighborTableDistances = knnjoingpu.knnjoin(dataset, KNN, numdim, dtype, verbose)

+After running the program using the dataset described above with K=5, you should see the following output, which shows the k-NN for the first and last point in the dataset and the corresponding distances.

+[    0  2135 13737 11757 11939  3897]
+[24999999 24996797 24995960 24988992 24996019 24995882]
+[0.
+0.01367115 0.01500092 0.01559466 0.0169069  0.01747429]
+[0.
+0.01285255 0.0454131  0.05056508 0.05199444 0.05496496]